This post contains affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

-How do I make sure my beef stir fry is tender?
+How do I cook stir-fry beef so it’s tender?

-You can marinate your beef strips in cornstarch and soy sauce prior to cooking.
-See the tip above for details.
+Marinate your beef strips in cornstarch and soy sauce before cooking.
+See the recipe tip above for details.

 What noodles to use for stir fry?